dhellmann/pymotw-3/source/cmd/index.rst

 :func:`preloop` and :func:`postloop` hooks are available.

-Each iteration through :func:`cmdloop` calls :func:`onecmd` to dispatch the command to its processor.
+Each iteration through :func:`cmdloop` calls :func:`onecmd` to dispatch the command to its handler.
 The actual input line is parsed with :func:`parseline` to create a tuple containing the command, and the remaining portion of the line.

 If the line is empty, :func:`emptyline` is called.
 The default implementation runs the previous command again.
-If the line contains a command, first :func:`precmd` is called then the processor is looked up and invoked.
+If the line contains a command, first :func:`precmd` is called then the handler is looked up and invoked.
 If none is found, :func:`default` is called instead.
 Finally :func:`postcmd` is called.